Harajuku Architecture: 10 Great Buildings

 Conclusion

-And that is ten great pieces of Harajuku architecture!
-Well, one or two might be a little closer to Shibuya to be truthful.
+That is ten great pieces of Harajuku architecture!
+Well, one or two might be closer to Shibuya.
 What do you think?
 Do you agree with me?
-If you think they are good let me know.
+If you think they are, let me know.
 And tell me if you think I’m wrong!
 It would be great to hear some opinions.
+Leave questions and comments below.

 Picture of Rohan Gillett